dataspread/spreadsheet-benchmark/README.md

 # Benchmarking

-To get started with the _spreadsheet-benchmark_, first clone or down the repository.
+To get started with the _SpreadSacle_ benchmark, first clone or down the repository.
 To clone the repository use: `git clone https://github.com/dataspread/spreadsheet-benchmark.git`

 The `/bct` and `/oot` directories contain the BCT and OOT benchmark experiments, respectively.